World Dyscalculia Day

 Here are seven strategies for making math concepts from basic arithmetic to advanced algebra easier to understand and remember.

+4. Use graph paper.
 Lining up problems can be a real struggle for Dyscalculic learners.
 If the numbers start to slant, they can easily get confused as to what they wrote down and then become overwhelmed trying to figure out where they went wrong.
 Using graphic paper can help them to keep everything in place.
-Click here to download our oversized graph paper

 All of our learners start off with a placement assessment that helps us understand how they think and what they know and we use that information to set up a personalized program for your child’s unique needs.
 Our focus is on understanding, helping our learners develop and strengthen the connections needed to succeed in school.

 Sometimes learners with Dyscalculia or math struggles, fall into a negative rut that they just can’t pull themselves out of.
-We have helped some students work on just basic math skills and they are back on the horse learning alongside their classmates, others need to work with our specialized math tutors for a few years to work on developing their understanding of math, most importantly, they all leave Lexia Learners so much more capable than when they started.
+We have helped some students work on just basic math skills and they are back on the horse learning alongside their classmates, others need to work with our specialized math tutors for a few years to work on developing their understanding of math, most importantly, they all leave 3D Learning Experts so much more capable than when they started.

-Take our short quiz to find out if Lexia Learners is a good fit for your child.
+Take our short quiz to find out if 3D Learning Experts is a good fit for your child.

 Click here to learn more.